 Emeryville, CA – (SEPT.
 13, 2022) – Liminal, an industry leader in EV battery manufacturing intelligence, announces the launch of its EchoStat® platform, a fully-automated commercial-ready manufacturing inspection solution that improves the reliability of EV batteries based on ultrasound and machine learning.

-Scheduled to be fully operational in 2023, this in-process inspection innovation is a groundbreaking, critical advancement toward helping EV battery manufacturers achieve the accelerated production ramp rates and cost reduction required to catalyze EV adoption at scale.
+EchoStat is scheduled to be fully operational in 2023.
+This in-process inspection innovation is a groundbreaking, critical advancement toward helping EV battery manufacturers achieve the accelerated production ramp rates and cost reduction required to catalyze EV adoption at scale.
 EchoStat’s core technology has been validated across 50 different cell types by six EV OEMs and seven cell manufacturers.

 “We see potential in the automated EchoStat platform, enabling in-process control of saturation quality and prediction of cell performance and cycle life.
 The in-line inspection solution provides opportunities to improve manufacturing efficiency, saving resource, cost and time,” said Anders Thor, Director of Communications at Northvolt.